BRAND NEW FACTORY ORIGINAL MONTEGRAPPA PEN

 THIS IS A FILE PHOTO.What does that mean?

-Water Resistance - Although we may pressure test a watch prior to being shipped, we do not guarantee any watch to be waterproof and do not cover any water issues under any type of warranty.
-The reason is because there are too many life factors that can contribute to a watch not being water resistant anymore.
+Water Resistance - We do not guarantee the water resistance of any watch.
+Although we may pressure test a watch prior to being shipped, we do not guarantee any watch to be waterproof or water resistant and do not cover any water issues under any type of warranty.
+One of the reasons is because there are too many life factors that can contribute to a watch not being water resistant anymore.
 Statistically, this applies to even the most careful of watch wearers ...show moreshow less

 Box and Papers - All box and papers do is guarantee the box and papers are authentic.
 The bad guys know that people put trust into original papers so by putting genuine papers with a fake watch allows them to pull off a scam...and when the buyer finds out down the road the watch was fake, the scammer is long gone.
 The only way to check authenticity is by having the watch checked.
 As with most preowned watches, the original box and/or papers are not available because they were not retained by the original owner. ...show moreshow less

 Warranty – This warranty applies to the movement of the watch only.
 Watch movements are warrantied to perform as described in the BeckerTime item description during the warranty period.
-This warranty does not include the battery, strap, links, clasp, case, crown, bezel, dial, hands, screws, crystal and/or diamonds.
+This warranty does not include the battery, strap, links, clasp, springbars, case, crown, bezel, dial, hands, screws, crystal and/or diamonds.
 Damage to a watch due to accident, neglect or mistreatment is not covered by this warranty.
-Mistreatment includes modification of the watch through the addition or substitution of parts or accessories not provided by Beckertime and will void this warranty.
 Also not included is the loss or theft of the watch or any damage done by loss or theft.
-Damage caused by fire, pressure or natural disaster is not covered.
-This warranty does not cover any water damage—including crystal fogginess, movement damage, dial or bezel damage, seals, gaskets, liquid penetration and any issues pertaining to water.
-This warranty replaces the original manufacturers warranty. ...show moreshow less
+Damage caused by fire, pressure, water, or natural disaster is not covered.
+This warranty does not cover any water damage—including, but not limited to crystal fogginess, movement damage, dial or bezel damage, seals, gaskets, liquid penetration and any issues pertaining to water.
+Repairs, alterations, tampering, substitution and/or addition of parts, custom work and/or modification of any kind done without prior written consent from BeckerTime and not performed by BeckerTime will void this warranty.
+This warranty replaces the original manufacturers warranty.
+This warranty is non-transferable. ...show moreshow less

 Processing Time - All items are shipped from our facility FOUR (4) BUSINESS DAYS from the date payment is received.
 Please be patient as this processing time is necessary to prepare each shipment with the very best care. ...show moreshow less